dotnet/aspnetcore/specs/TransportProtocols.md

 ## Long Polling (Server-to-Client only)

 Long Polling is a server-to-client half-transport, so it is always paired with HTTP Post.
-It requires a connection already be established using the `OPTIONS [endpoint-base]` request.
+It requires a connection already be established using the `POST [endpoint-base]/negotiate` request.

 Long Polling requires that the client poll the server for new messages.
 Unlike traditional polling, if there is no data available, the server will simply wait for messages to be dispatched.
 At some point, the server, client or an upstream proxy will likely terminate the connection, at which point the client should immediately re-send the request.
 Long Polling is the only transport that allows a "reconnection" where a new request can be received while the server believes an existing request is in process.
 This can happen because of a time out.
 When this happens, the existing request is immediately terminated with status code `204 No Content`.
 Any messages which have already been written to the existing request will be flushed and considered sent.
 In the case of a server side timeout with no data, a `200 OK` with a 0 `Content-Length` will be sent and the client should poll again for more data.